dassiorleando/microservices-registration-discovery-and-proxy/README.md

 # Test all
 * `mvn clean install` in parent folder.
+* run mongodb by it: `mongod` or `sudo service mongodb start`.
 * `cd eureka-service` and type `java -jar target/eureka-service.jar eureka-service`: same thing for other modules, take a look at name of module before.
 * and in you browser lauchn api-service(zull) module: `http://localhost:8666` to test the proxy server, knowing that the registry(eureka-service), consultation-service are started.

+# What's happen

+* Creation of fake entities in consultation-services(both consultations and patients).
-The proxy server go and take consultations and patients in consultation-service servie via zuul.
+* The proxy server go and take consultations and patients in consultation-service servie via zuul.

 # For more understanding microservices, registration, discovery take a look at these links:
 * https://github.com/joshlong/service-registration-and-discovery